dolphindb/jdbc/README.md

 }
 ```

-### 2. Query or add records to a partitioned table
+## 2. Query or appending to a partitioned table

-The example below demonstrates adding new records and querying of a partitioned table through JDBC.
+The example below demonstrates querying of and appending to a partitioned table through JDBC.
 In order to connect to a partitioned table,
-you can add path and corresponding content to the URL when connecting, so that getConnection() will preload the metadata of the partition table.
+you can add path and corresponding content to the URL when connecting, so that `getConnection()` will preload the metadata of the partition table.

-##### Example：
+#### Example

 ```URL
 jdbc:dolphindb://localhost:8848?databasePath=dfs://valuedb&partitionType=VALUE&partitionScheme=2000.01M..2019.05M
 ```

-#### 2.1.
+### 2.1.
 Create a partitioned table

-Use Java Api to create the partitioned table.
+Use Java API to create the partitioned table.

 ```java
 public static boolean CreateValueTable(String database, String tableName, String host, String port)